DikshitPant/delta-demo/README.md

 # delta-demo

-This is a demo for Git and GitHub..
+This is a demo for Git and GitHub class.

+#Teacher
+WalterWhite

+#Student
+DikshitPant